Emmett O'Donnell Jr.: Early career

 O'Donnell was born in Brooklyn, New York, in 1906.
-He graduated from Manual Training High School in 1924 where he was a member of Omega Gamma Delta fraternity and from the United States Military Academy four years later.
-Excelling in football, he played substitute halfback for All-Americans Harry Wilson and Chris "Red" Cagle at West Point.
+He graduated from Manual Training High School in 1924 where he was a member of Omega Gamma Delta fraternity and from the United States Military Academy four years later. not Excelling in football, he played substitute halfback for All-Americans Harry Wilson and Chris "Red" Cagle at West Point.

 Appointed a second lieutenant of Infantry, he received flying training at Brooks Field and Kelly Field, Texas, earning his wings by March 1930.
 His initial flying assignment in the Air Corps was a six and one half year tour with the 1st Pursuit Group at Selfridge Field, Michigan.
 During this time O'Donnell also served as an airmail pilot with the Army Air Corps mail operations at Cleveland, Ohio, in the spring of 1934.

 O'Donnell became a captain April 20, 1935.
 In December, 1936, Captain O'Donnell was assigned to the 18th Reconnaissance Group at Mitchel Field, New York, until 1940.
 While with this organization, he attended the Air Corps Tactical School at Maxwell Field, Alabama, graduating in August 1939.
 He was also assistant football coach at West Point from 1934 to 1938.
 Transferred to Hawaii in February 1940, he was assigned as a squadron commander of the 11th Bombardment Group.

 O'Donnell became a major in January 1941.
 As Japanese designs in Southeast Asia became apparent in the fall of 1941, the Army Air Forces sent air reinforcements to General Douglas MacArthur.
 Major O'Donnell and his 14th Bombardment Squadron set out from Hickam Field to the Philippines via Midway, Wake, New Guinea and Australia September 5.
 A week later all nine of the B-17s landed at Clark Field, Manila.
 This was the first mass flight of land planes to cross the western Pacific from Hawaii to the Philippines.